Feeling ripped off and unhappy in Lucerne

 But what really angers me about Lucerne is the way they so unashameably rip off the tourist.
 Again, just like some beat down skank trying to squeeze its last bucks out of your pocket because she knows that her looks are fading and you won’t be back again.
 The ‘tourist stretch’ is on the lake side next to the chapel bridge – the restaurants there all screw you with their prices.
 35 Swiss Francs for a plate of pasta?
 Come on.
 The thing is that everything in the old city closes down in the evening, by 8 pm there was nothing open except for those lake side restaurants.
 Except McDonalds.
 I havn’t eaten McDonalds in 5 years but we did in Lucerne.
 Screwed up my stomach and I was squeezing out some golden nuggets the next morning.
 That basically sums up what I thought of Lucerne.

 Lonely Planet recommends Lucerne.
-Trip Advisor named it one of the 100 Best destinations in the world in 2008.
+Trip Advisor named it one of the 100 Best destinations in the world.
 I just don’t get it…

 Recommended Tour from Lucerne: We loved the Lauterbrunnen area and taking the train up Jungfraujoch (to the highest train station in Europe).
 You can do it from Lucerne with this tour.

 Above: Statue outside the train station – you know what he’s saying right? (“wait, don’t leave without me…”)

 Related: Your Travel Guide to Switzerland

 Are we the only people not to have enjoyed Lucerne?